 To delete an app version:

-- Click the checkbox next to the non-default app version you want to delete.
+- Select the checkbox for the non-default app version that you want to delete.

 Learn how to use Cloud SQL for MySQL with Rails.